Manchester United news: Harry Maguire was 'solid like a rock' in debut win over Chelsea, according to former manager Jose Mourinho | Goal.com

-Mourinho: Maguire was 'solid like a rock' Man Utd debut against Chelsea
+Mourinho: Maguire was 'solid like a rock' in Man Utd debut against Chelsea

 Jose Mourinho says Manchester United’s new record-breaking defender Harry Maguire was “solid like a rock” in his Premier League debut against Chelsea.